tydar/eleventy-personal-blog/posts/til-go-loop-closure.md

 `requestWorker(i)` sends a high number of requests to the server with each request body including the `id` passed as a parameter.
 Here it is the index variable from the loop.
 However, every request body was sent with an `id` equal to 10!

-According to [this discussion from Stack overflow](https://stackoverflow.com/questions/10116507/go-transfer-var-into-anonymous-function), this happens because in my initial code Go the `i` variable is the index variable from the loop, and is being passed by reference because the anonymous function creates a closure.
+According to [this discussion from Stack overflow](https://stackoverflow.com/questions/10116507/go-transfer-var-into-anonymous-function), this happens because in my initial code the `i` variable is only the index variable from the loop, and is being passed by reference because the anonymous function creates a closure.

 Passing it as a parameter to the anonymous function instead allocates a new instance for that function call.
 I had to modify the code to instead say: